Loudoun Women’s

 In 2023, The Loudoun Coalition on Women and Girls established the first-ever Loudoun Women’s Hall of Fame (HOF) to share the stories of the women who shaped our county’s history with courage, leadership, intelligence, compassion and creativity in Arts, Community Service, Education, Leadership, Health, Science, Social Justice and Business.

-Meet This Year’s Nominees
+Meet This Year’s Inductees

-Lisa Jones
+Lisa Jones — Trailblazer

 Lisa is the founder of the Silence No More Movement, a self-taught artist, Army veteran, philanthropist, business owner, and proud mom.
 A survivor herself, she has dedicated her life to fostering connection and healing by building bridges between survivors, local organizations, businesses, elected officials, and community members.